Imran Kayani

-Imran Shahid Kayani (born 24 December 2001) is a professional footballer who plays as a forward for Isthmian League South Central Division club Kingstonian.
+Imran Shahid Kayani (born 24 December 2001) is a professional footballer who plays as a forward for Isthmian League Premier Division club Whitehawk.
 Born in England, he represents the Pakistan national team.

 Club career

-Early career

 Kayani started as a youth playing for Chelsea Elite from the age of 11 to 16.
 He also represented the Surrey county, through which Royal Russell offered him a scholarship where he was able to train full time alongside getting his A levels.
-During this time, he was also selected to represent England Schoolboys where he scored on his debut aganinst Wales.
+During this time, he was also selected to represent England Schoolboys where he scored on his debut against Wales.
+Kayani is also listed among the graduates of AF Global Football, a football development organisation.

-Sutton United

 Upon the completion of his scholarship, Kayani signed for Sutton United youth academy in August 2020.

-Bedfont Sports

 Kayani gained his first-team experience on loan at Bedfont Sports at the Isthmian League South Central Division, who he also played for in July 2021.

-Slough Town

 Kayani joined the under-23 side of National League South club Slough Town in August 2021.
 He made 26 appearances for the club first team in the 2021–22 season, scoring four times.
 He also scored a hat-trick against Hartley Wintney's U23 while playing for Slough Town under-23 team.

-Kings Langley (loan)

 In December 2021, Kayani joined Southern Football League side Kings Lanley on loan.

-Hartley Wintney (loan)

 In October 2022, Kayani was loaned to Hartley Wintney, whom he grabbed the club attention when he previously scored a hat trick against them.

-Kingstonian (loan)

 In February 2023, Kayani joined Isthmian League side Kingstonian on a 28-day loan.

-Hanwell Town (loan)

 After his short stint at Kingstonian, Kayani joined Hanwell Town.
 He scored on his debut against Swindon Supermarine in a 1–3 home defeat.

-Dover Athletic

 In June 2023, Kayani signed for Dover Athletic following his departure from Slough Town.

-Whitehawk

 After his short spell at Dover Athletic, Kayani signed for Isthmian League side Whitehawk in September 2023.
 He scored on his home debut in a 4–0 victory against Redhill at the 2023–24 FA Cup qualifying rounds.
 He scored 4 goals in his first three matches.
 Throughout his stay, Kayani had played 46 times for the Hawks, and scoring fourteen goals, including a hat trick in a four-one win at Kingstonian.

-Cray Wanderers & Westfield

 In September 2024, Kayani moved to Isthmian League side Cray Wanderers, where he made thirteen total appearances.
 On 2 November 2024, Kayani moved Isthmian League South Central Division club Westfield based in Surrey, playing eight games and scoring twice.

-Return to Whitehawk

 On 13 December 2024, Kayani returned to Whitehawk, along with former teammate Rob O'Toole.

 After being without a club at the start of the 2025-26 season, Kayani re-signed for Whitehawk in September 2025, but left the club the following month, joining Kingstonian.

+In March 2026 he re-joined Westfield, before re-signing for the third time with Whitehawk for the start of the 2026-2027 season.